-Recently, when reviewing the results of onsite retargeting campaigns across a wide-range of sites, they noticed that onsite retargeting campaigns which are regularly updated achieve better results than campaigns which remain unchanged for months, or even years.
+Recently, when reviewing the results of onsite retargeting campaigns across a wide range of sites, they noticed that onsite retargeting campaigns which are regularly updated achieve better results than campaigns that remain unchanged for months or even years.

 Of course, you might say: “that’s obvious”.

 Because we all know that making changes, testing and continually optimizing is the best way to improve your conversions.